7 Paid Book Review Services to Elevate Your Self-Published Book

 Authors can expect to pay between $399-$599 for a review with a 7-9 week turnaround.

-3. NetGalley – Starts at $450 per title for a 6-month subscription.
+NetGalley starts at $450 per title for a 6-month subscription.
 NetGalley is a professional review service that has been around since 2008.
 They offer a large community of readers and valuable feedback that can be beneficial for streamlining the book before it is published.
-Learn more about their service.
+Learn more about their service through our full NetGalley review.

-5. Self-Publishing Review$99-$329 – (7-30 day turnaround).
+Self-Publishing Review is $99-$329 for a review and has a 7-30 day turnaround.
 This publishing service offers a variety of options, from a 70-word review to a 500-word review.
 Each review is broken down by type, where it will be shared on social media, and additional perks associated with the service type.

-6. Indie Reader – For $299-$399 (4-9 week turnaround based on the service selected), authors receive a book review with a minimum of 350 words.
+Indie Reader will give your book a review for $299-$399 (4-9 week turnaround based on the service selected).
+Authors receive a book review with a minimum of 350 words.
 Books that receive a 4+ star review are included in their monthly newsletter roundup, and the author will receive an invitation to be interviewed for their reader site.
 Reviews are distributed or made available for distribution on Amazon, Banes and Noble, IndieReader, and Ingram.

-7. Blue Ink Review$445-$745 (4-9 week turnaround depending on the service selected) Founded by a literary agent and award-winning editor, the company offers the following details about their services:
+Blue Ink Review costs $445-$745 per review (4-9 week turnaround depending on the service selected).
+Founded by a literary agent and award-winning editor, the company offers the following details about their services:

 “While fee-based, all BlueInk reviews are honest appraisals, written by professionals drawn largely from mainstream media outlets or editors who have worked at well-respected publishing houses.”